-We’ll start from the basics to learn Solana smart contract development.
-You only need general programming knowledge, like understanding object-oriented concepts—no prior experience with other networks’ smart contracts or the Rust language is required.
+We’ll start from the most basic operations to learn Solana smart contract development.
+You only need general programming basics—understanding concepts like OOP is enough.
+You don’t need prior knowledge of smart contracts on other networks, nor do you need to know the Rust programming paradigm in advance.

-The documentation provides a one-line install command for all dependencies, as well as a step-by-step guide.
-Pay attention: Solana CLI requires editing your environment variables.
-Once installed, the solana
+The docs provide a single command to install all dependencies, as well as a step-by-step guide.
+Note that Solana CLI requires updating your environment variable file.
+After everything is installed, the solana

 command should be available: